NeoMutt can be compiled with Autocrypt support by running

 --with-sqlite flag when autocrypt is enabled.

-It is highly recommended that NeoMutt be configured
+It is highly recommended that NeoMutt be configured with

---with-idn2 so that Autocrypt can properly deal with international domain names.
+--idn2(enabled by default) so that Autocrypt can properly deal with international domain names.

 While NeoMutt uses GPGME for Autocrypt, normal keyring operations can still be performed via classic mode (i.e. with